Introduction

 But if the church existed long before we had a Bible then how can the Bible regulate the church?
 What regulated the church before there was a Bible?

 It is true that the church existed long before the Bible was organized into a canon of sixty-six books as we have it today.
 Nevertheless, we must distinguish between the apostolic tradition; i.e. the teachings of Jesus and the apostles, and our current Bible, made up of the sixty-six books.
 The contents of the Bible (i.e. the apostolic tradition) existed long before there was an actual written book called The Bible.
-The contents of our written Bible were in people’s memories and in individual books for many years, and it was these teachings which gave birth to the church.
+The contents of our written Bible was the content of the apostolic preaching, and it was this gospel message which gave birth to the church.
 The New Testament is simply the apostolic tradition written down.
-The Bible, as a written book with sixty-six books is not necessary to regulate the church.

 Is there any other objection to this idea that we must accept Roman Catholic tradition if we are to accept our Bibles?